KieranReck/fusion360-threadedinserts-addin/README.md

 # Threaded Insert Add-in for Fusion 360

-An Autodesk Fusion / Fusion360 add-in for managing threaded insert workflows.
+A vibe coded Autodesk Fusion / Fusion360 add-in for managing threaded insert workflows.
 This tool helps teams identify and mark threaded insert holes using unique diameter parameters and applying a visual appearance.

 ![Custom Panel Shown In Utilities Ribon](./Screenshots/UtilitiesRibon.png)